deargle-classes/security-analytics-assignments/_labs/lab-cloud-deploy-model.md

 ## Github Action Workflow

 - [ ] You should write a Github Actions workflow that deploys your repo to Cloud Run on push.

+## Recommended Path to Completion

+This is a big deliverable!
+Here's a recommendation for how to go about completing it.
+Test that things are working at each step.

+1. Get the Hello World GCP Cloud Run working
+1. Get your local flask docker-compose dev environment working.
+    - With live-reloading
+    - with the development server
+    - Without the debugger
+    - With errors caught and printed
+1. Write a `/predict` route that loads your model, and nothing else
+1. Modify that route to feed a static url into the model, and return a prediction
+1. Modify that route to get a list of urls from a POST as json, and feed them into the model.
+    - Handpick the URLs to be ones that don't have the protocol and `/` problems
+1. Modify the return value format to match the expected format
+1. Modify the route to handle the `://` and `/` problems
+1. Deploy your route to Cloud Run
+1.  ???
+Profit